-The Graduate Program in Electrical Engineering & Computer Science offers courses and opportunities for advanced studies and research leading to the degrees of Master of Science (MSc), Master of Applied Science (MASc) and Doctor of Philosophy (PhD).
-The MSc program covers a wide variety of disciplines in Computer Science.
-The MASc program concentrates on Computer Systems Engineering, Electrical Engineering and Interactive Systems Engineering.
-The PhD program concentrates on Theoretical Computer Science (especially, algorithms, complexity, computability, logic, parallel, concurrent and distributed computing), Intelligent and Interactive Systems (especially, artificial intelligence, computer vision, human-computer interaction, information retrieval, robotics, speech, virtual reality), and Systems Software and Hardware (especially, communications, data mining, databases, networks, signal processing and software engineering).
+The Graduate Program in Electrical Engineering & Computer Science offers the degrees of Master of Science (MSc), Master of Applied Science (MASc) and Doctor of Philosophy (PhD).
+The MSc program covers Computer Science.
+The MASc program concentrates on Computer Engineering and Electrical Engineering.
+The PhD program covers Computer Engineering, Computer Science, Electrical Engineering and Software Engineering.